Women in positions of power: Academia

 In academia as well, much remains to be accomplished in terms of gender equality.
 Many departments, especially those in Science, Technology, Engineering, and Mathematics (STEM) fields, are heavily male-dominated.
+In 1960, in the United States, women made up just 39 percent of those receiving a college degree.
+Today, women make up a majority of those seeking a bachelors degree.

 Women achieve disproportionately less prestige and success in academia than their male counterparts.
 They are less likely to be tenured and to receive promotions to more influential or powerful positions.
 Women in academia also earn a lower income, on average, than their male counterparts, even when adjusted.
 While hiring of women in academic fields has been on a slight rise, it is mainly in entry-level occupations and not for high-level positions where women are most lacking.
 Integrating women more thoroughly into academia may be important to developing future gender equality as well as greater research outcomes.
 Highly disproportionate prestige and success outcomes in fields that are seen as being male-dominated may be a consequence of gender socialization that funnel women into specific fields, otherwise known as "care" fields, such as teaching.